 Data and code availability

-All raw and data, and scripts to reproduce all reported processing, analyses and figures are available at https://github.com/moltaire/gda-context.
+All raw and pre-processed data, and scripts to reproduce all reported processing, analyses and figures are available at https://github.com/moltaire/gda-context.

 References

 Armel, K. C., Beaumel, A., & Rangel, A. (2008).
 Biasing simple choices by manipulating relative visual attention.
 Judgment and Decision Making, 3(5), 396–403.